 Palanga.
 Believe it or not, it was the journey of my life.
 I lived there for 3 months during winter and it was an absolutely eye-opening experience.

 Once I had inconvenient thoughts or unsolved situations in my mind, the sea and the pine forest was there to absorb me, to answer my questions.

 Could you extract some basic types of travelers?

 Well, there exist some of them.

-I would say weekend travelers, backpackers (one type of backpackers supported by their parents financially, and the other type – self-sustainable backpackers), digital nomads – travelers who are on so-called “workations” – they work and travel all at once.
+I would say, weekend travelers, backpackers (one type of backpackers supported by their parents financially, and the other type – self-sustainable backpackers), digital nomads – travelers who are on the so-called “workations” – they work and travel all at once.
 And the last type I don’t really like – no-money travelers.
-The ones who travel on the others’ account.
+The ones who travel on the others’ accounts.
 They often use such portals as Couchsurfing, WWOOF, Workonomy and such.